learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

-# Hierarhical Agglomerative Clustering - Lab
+# Hierarhical Agglomerative Clustering - Codealong

 ## Introduction

-In this lab, we'll work through a code-along to to observe how Hierarchical Agglomerative Clustering works by examining various visualizations at each step of the algorithm.
+In this codealong, we'll work through a code-along to to observe how Hierarchical Agglomerative Clustering works by examining various visualizations at each step of the algorithm.

 ## Objectives